 “It was a transition to having toys, to having a warm bed, to having clothes, to having someone who wanted to hug you and kiss you and hold you and be there,” she said.

-Diagnosed with Tibia Hemimelia with her left leg six inches shorter than her right and missing both weight-bearing bones, Masters continued to go through procedures as she adapted to her new life in America, and eventually had both legs amputated.
+Diagnosed with Tibia Hemimelia with her left leg six inches shorter than her right and both missing weight-bearing bones, Masters continued to go through procedures as she adapted to her new life in America, eventually having both legs amputated.

 But even after Masters lost her legs, she never lost her natural competitive edge.

 “I was always active and loved to be competitive, whether it was like eating something faster or anything I like just winning and competing,” she said.